Pet Loss Support

 Grief can’t be fixed.

-It needs to be seen.
-And acknowledged.
+It needs to be seen and acknowledged.